What is probate?

 In some cases, a beneficiary or relative of the deceased may enter a caveat, which can prevent or delay probate being granted.
 This might happen if two people are entitled to apply for probate, or if there are questions about the legitimacy of the will.

-If it does happen, it is a matter for the courts to resolve, so the caveat can be removed, and probate be granted, to whichever party it deems appropriate.
+Otherwise, it is a matter for the courts to resolve, so that probate can be granted to whichever party it deems appropriate.